thebeebs/ffconf-workshop/lab-javascript/README.md

 # 1. Compile a basic Javascript  file
-Inside the folder lab-javascript find the blank file called greeter.ts.
+Inside the folder lab-javascript find the file called greeter.ts.
 This is our typescript file.
 Add the following plain JavaScript to this file: